manotux/IBM-Cloud-Toolkit/README.md

 Enumerates all IBM Cloud Object Storage buckets in the account and outputs them as a JSON array.

 #### - [get_buckets_files.sh](get_buckets_files.sh)
 Lists all files in existing IBM Cloud Object Storage buckets.
-For each bucket, outputs a section with the bucket name and a list of files it contains.
+For each bucket, outputs a section with the bucket name and a list of files it contains. **Note:** This script is now disabled for automatic execution in `ibm_cloud_enum.sh` and must be run manually.
+This is due to potentially long execution times for accounts with thousands of files in COS buckets.

 #### - [get_schematics.sh](get_schematics.sh)
 Enumerates all IBM Cloud Schematics workspaces in each enabled region and outputs their configuration as a JSON array.
 The output can be reviewed manually or with tools like [TruffleHog](https://github.com/trufflesecurity/trufflehog) or [detect-secrets](https://github.com/Yelp/detect-secrets) to identify secrets (such as API keys, SSH keys, or passwords) stored in variables and not flagged as sensitive.